 Probationary students, whose cumulative GPA is below 3.0 for two consecutive semesters or terms, are suspended.
 Suspended students may petition the Graduate Dean for readmission.
 Accompanying the request must be written supportive recommendations for readmission from the student's graduate committee chair and the department chair.
 The Graduate Dean presents the appeal to the Graduate and Research Council for its review and action.
-Decisions of the Graduate and Research Council regarding suspension are final.
+Decisions of the Graduate and Research Council regarding suspension are final and may not be appealed.